gmnevton/NitroPascal/README.md

 ```
 project 'Project_name';

+// program-type defines what type of compilation can be done:
+//   - GUI     - means program that uses operating system Graphic User Interface like in eg.: Windows,
+//   - CONSOLE - means program that outputs to the operating system console (if available),
-// program-type defines what extension will be given to output of compiler, eg.:
+// extension will be given to output of compiler, eg.:
-//   if +Windows is defined than extension will be '.exe'
+//   if +Windows(32/64) is defined than extension will be '.exe'
-{$program-type GUI+Windows} or {$program-type CONSOLE+Windows}
+//   if +Linux(32/64) is defined than extension will be '.elf'
+//   if +Android(32/64) id defined than extension will be '.apk'
+// custom extension can be set by declaring {$extension '.ext'}
+{$program-type GUI+Windows32}

 {$resources 'Name for resurces'
   {@import 'resurces-file-name'}